-For institutional and conference building projects, improvements and equipment, 50 percent of the funds needed for the project shall be available in cash or readily convertible assets and satisfactory provision made for securing the remaining 50 percent before authorization is granted by the responsible committee or board and commitments are made.
+For institutional and conference building projects, improvements and equipment, 50 percent (50%) of the funds needed for the project shall be available in cash or readily convertible assets and satisfactory provision made for securing the remaining 50 percent (50%) before authorization is granted by the responsible committee or board and commitments are made.
 In the case of construction, the work shall proceed and obligations shall be incurred only as funds are available.
-When college/university dormitories and health care institutions are considered, NADCOA may make an exception to the policy requiring 50 percent of cost to be in hand.
 A higher percent of borrowing may be permitted to these types of projects where earned income will fund the repayment of loans on a self-liquidating basis.
-NADCOA will consider each case on its own merits.
 In cases of housing for employees where earned income will fund the repayment of loans, the union may give final approval for construction and borrowing.
 In all cases where the full amount of the funds needed for a project is not available, the amount borrowed shall be underwritten by the local and union conferences concerned and the plan of finance approved by the next larger organization, with the exception of health care institutions.